Parallel Test-Time Scaling with Multi-Sequence Verifiers: Introduction

-\gls{msv}'s superior calibration directly translates into improved performance on both the parallel scaling bottlenecks.
+An underutilized source of signal for verifier calibration is the structure of the language model's sampling distribution.
+Generating multiple candidate solutions for the same problem does more than produce a pool of answers---it reveals the model's conditional reasoning distribution over that problem.
+The geometry of this distribution carries meaningful information: candidates whose final answers cluster together or whose reasoning traces follow similar paths provide evidence about the model's confidence and the likely correctness of any individual candidate.
+A verifier blind to this structure risks discarding precisely the signal that the sampling process was designed to produce.

+Existing methods partially exploit this idea.
+For instance, self-consistency \citep{wang2022self} and weighted voting \citep[WV;][]{li2022making} use answer agreement as a simple cross-sequence statistic to score the sampled solutions.
+However, these methods face two fundamental shortcomings.
+First, answer agreement is a lossy statistic: it ignores the reasoning traces and hidden representations that produced those answers.
+Second, they are not optimized end-to-end, leading to potential brittleness.
+One salient case of failure occurs when the equivalence checker deviates from the oracle, fragmenting a correct equivalence class or merging incorrect answers with correct ones.
+In \cref{sec:checker_robustness}, we find that both methods degrade significantly in performance as this deviation becomes larger.
+Thus, while they demonstrate the value of cross-sequence information, they also motivate a more robust verifier that can learn rich interactions across candidates.

+To address this gap, we introduce the Multi-Sequence Verifier (MSV), a non-generative verifier that learns to use rich cross-sequence information through {end-to-end training}.
+Instead of estimating correctness from a single sequence alone, MSV conditions each prediction on the hidden representations of all sampled candidates.
+Our experiments show that MSV achieves superior calibration compared to strong baselines, and that this improvement helps downstream parallel scaling methods.
 First, it enhances best-of-N decoding, leading to a more accurate final answer selection and more reliable confidence scores for the chosen answers.
+On challenging math reasoning benchmarks, MSV improves best-of-64 accuracy by up to 6\% relative to baselines.
 Second, and more significantly, we introduce a streaming variant of \gls{msv} that empowers a novel framework for early stopping coupled with parallel decoding.
-We decode multiple sequences in parallel while the streaming \gls{msv} calibrates their intermediate answers in real-time by jointly observing all the sequences.
-Decoding terminates the moment that the confidence of any one sequence exceeds a threshold.

-To be concrete, our experiments show that on challenging math reasoning benchmarks, MSV improves best-of-64 accuracy by over 6\% relative to strong weighted-voting baselines.
-This accuracy gain is accompanied by a dramatic improvement in the calibration of the selected answer's confidence score, with MSV reducing the Expected Calibration Error by over 75\%.
-The benefits are even more notable in our parallel early-stopping framework, where our streaming MSV achieves the same peak accuracy as baseline verifier models with as little as half the latency.
-These downstream improvements stem directly from MSV's superior calibration, evidenced for instance by a 50\% reduction in the Brier score compared to baseline models that score sequences in isolation.
+In this framework, streaming MSV achieves the same peak accuracy as baseline verifier models with less than half the latency.